jondhill333/matching_game/README.md

 ## Contributing
-Thanks for your interest in contributing!
-Please see below for a llits of future planned changes
+Thanks for your interest in contributing - please see below for a list of planned changes

  ## Further extensions:

-- Re-vamp the styles – colors, icons, fonts etc

-- Build space to the side, where matched cards slide to once they are matched
+ - Change "you won" message to display in centre of screen

 - Implement move counter